MediaWind/react_kiosk_engine/docs/jsonFormat.md

 A route template is provided in the root directory of the `Engine` to help you construct your route under the name `route_template.json`.

 It is not required but recommended to store your widget's routes in a `routes` folder in your widget's directory.
-Don't forget to import them in your widget's `App` and feed the selected one to the `Engine` componant.
+Don't forget to import them in your widget's `App` and feed the selected one to the `Engine` component.